Post WW2 & Cold War Organizations

 The treaty formed the North Atlantic Treaty Organization (NATO), which still exists today.

 NATO is a defensive military alliance.
 Each member country promised to defend other member countries if they were ever attacked by an external threat.
 NATO has added new members over the years.
 Other European States are allowed to join as long as they meet certain requirements and complete a multi-step process involving political dialog and military integration.

-In response to the threat of NATO, on May 14, 1955, the Soviet Union and its European satellite states signed the Warsaw Pact, which is short for the Warsaw Treaty of Friendship, Cooperation, and Mutual Assistance.
+In response to the threat of NATO, the Soviet Union and its European satellite states signed the Warsaw Pact in May 1955.

 This was also a defensive alliance, led by the Soviet Union and included seven other Eastern European socialist nations: Albania, Poland, Romania, Hungary, East Germany, Czechoslovakia, and Bulgaria.